Backup rotation scheme

 A backup rotation scheme is a system of backing up data to computer media (such as tapes) that minimizes, by re-use, the number of media used.
-The scheme determines how and when each piece of removable storage is used for a backup job and how long it is retained once it has backup data stored on it.
-Different techniques have evolved over time to balance data retention and restoration needs with the cost of extra data storage media.
-Such a scheme can be quite complicated if it takes incremental backups, multiple retention periods, and off-site storage into consideration.
+It determines how and when each piece of removable storage is used for a backup job and how long it is retained after backup data is stored on it.
+Over time, different techniques have evolved to balance data retention and restoration needs with the cost of additional data storage media.
+Such a scheme can become quite complex if it incorporates incremental backups, multiple retention periods, and off-site storage.

 Schemes

 First in, first out

 A first in, first out (FIFO) backup scheme saves new or modified files onto the "oldest" media in the set, i.e. the media that contain the oldest and thus least useful previously backed up data.
 Performing a daily backup onto a set of 14 media, the backup depth would be 14 days.
 Each day, the oldest media would be inserted when performing the backup.
 This is the simplest rotation scheme and is usually the first to come to mind.

 This scheme has the advantage that it retains the longest possible tail of daily backups.
 It can be used when archived data is unimportant (or is retained separately from the short-term backup data) and data before the rotation period is irrelevant.

 However, this scheme suffers from the possibility of data loss: suppose, an error is introduced into the data, but the problem is not identified until several generations of backups and revisions have taken place.
 Thus when the error is detected, all the backup files contain the error.
 It would then be useful to have at least one older version of the data, as it would not have the error.